-Enough said.
-Without further adieu I present to you, in no particular order–
+Without further adieu, then, I present to you in no particular order–

-THE 20 MOST INFLUENTIAL BOOKS I’VE EVER READ
+THE 25 MOST INFLUENTIAL CHRISTIAN BOOKS I HAVE EVER READ

 2. The Divine Romance by Gene Edwards.
 A stunning presentation of God’s relentless passion and pursuit of a bride.
 An absolute must-read.